James Corden Airs New BTS ‘Carpool Karaoke’ Clip to Thank the BTS Army

 "It's clear to me that the only troops we should be sending in right now is the BTS Army," Corden declared.
 "And we wanted to thank all the BTS fans for their phenomenal work these past few days."

-He then decided to share a never-before-seen clip of BTS from the group's February "Carpool Karaoke" sketch.
+He then decided to share a never-before-seen clip of BTS from the group's February "Carpool Karaoke."

 RELATED CONTENT: